Tyler Nevin Player Props: Tigers vs. Phillies

 - Nevin is batting .114 with a home run and three walks.

-- Nevin has had a base hit in three of 15 games this year, and multiple hits once.
+- Nevin has picked up a hit in three games this year (20.0%), including one multi-hit game.

-- He has hit a home run in one of 15 games, and in 2.5% of his plate appearances.

-- Nevin has picked up an RBI in two games this season, with multiple runs batted in once.
+- Nevin has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.